prodo-dev/plz/README.md

 ```
 # Install basic packages we need

 sudo apt update
 sudo apt install -y curl git python-pip python3-pip awscli

 # Install docker

 curl -fsSL get.docker.com -o get-docker.sh
 chmod u+x get-docker.sh
 ./get-docker.sh
 sudo usermod -aG docker $USER

 # Install docker compose

 sudo curl -L https://github.com/docker/compose/releases/download/1.21.2/docker-compose-$(uname -s)-$(uname -m) -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose

 # Clone plz

 git clone https://github.com/prodo-ai/plz.git

+cd plz

+# Install the cli

+./install_cli

 # Start a new terminal so that the current user is in the docker group,
 # and the plz executable is in the path (pip3 will put it in $HOME/.local/bin)

 sudo su - $USER

+# If you executed the previous command, you're not inside plz/ anymore

+cd plz

 # Check that docker works (you should see a possibly empty list of images,
 # and not a permission or connection error)

 docker ps

-cd plz

-./install_cli

 # Start the local controller.
 Instructions for the controller that uses AWS are
 # detailed below.
 This runs detached and spits the output to the terminal.
 # You might want to run it in a different terminal (remember `cd plz/`).

 ./start_local_controller

 ```